Hirzebruch-Milnor classes and Steenbrink spectra of certain projective hypersurfaces

-where $i_{A,B}:A\into B$ denotes the inclusion for $A\subset B$ in general.
-In this paper, $\varphi_f\Q_{h,Y\setminus X'}$ denotes a mixed Hodge module up to a shift of complex on $\Si\setminus X'$ such that its underlying $\Q$-complex is the vanishing cycles $\varphi_f\Q_{Y\setminus X'}$ in \cite{De3}, see \cite{Sa1}, \cite{Sa2}.
-For the definition of $T_{y*}(\MM)$ with $\MM$ a bounded complex of mixed Hodge modules, see (1.2.1) below.
-In \cite{MSS} it is assumed $m=1$, but it is not difficult to generalize the argument there to the case $m>1$ (see (2.4) below).
-By \cite[Prop.~5.21]{Sch}, the above theorem specializes at $y=-1$ to a formula for the Chern classes, which was conjectured by S.~Yokura \cite{Yo2}, and was proved by A.~Parusi\'nski and P.~Pragacz \cite{PP} (where $m=1$). \sk Let $\Sc$ be a complex algebraic stratification of $\Si\setminus X'$ such that the $\Hc^j_S:=\Hc^j\varphi_f\Q_{Y\setminus X'}|_S$ are local systems for any strata $S\in\Sc$ (which are assumed smooth).
+and apply the Thom-Sebastiani theorem \cite{Sa3} at $\la=0$ (together with \cite{DMST}).
+This argument can be extended to the general case by using the deformation to the normal cone.
+Set $Y_j:=\mcup_{k<j}\,X'_k$, $g_{a,j}:=f_{a,j}|_{Y_j\setminus X'_j}$.
+For the calculation of the right-hand side of (0.2), it is then sufficient to calculate $\varphi_{g_{a,j}}\Q_{h,Y_j\setminus X'_j}$ together with the action of the semisimple part of the monodromy $T_s$, see \cite{MSS2} for details.
+From now on, we fix $j\in[1,r]$, and denote $g_{a,j}$, $Y_j$, $Y_j\cap X'_j$, $\Si_j$ respectively by $f$, $Y$, $X'$, $\Si$ to simplify the notation. \sk Let $\Sc$ be a complex algebraic stratification of $\Si\setminus X'$ such that the $\Hc^j_S:=\Hc^j\varphi_f\Q_{Y\setminus X'}|_S$ are local systems for any strata $S\in\Sc$ (which are assumed smooth).
 These local systems canonically underlie admissible variations of mixed Hodge structure $\HH^j_S$, since $\varphi_f\C_{Y\setminus X'}$ underlies a mixed Hodge module up to a shift of complex $\varphi_{h,f}\Q_{Y\setminus X'}$.
 Let $\Hc^j_{S,\la}\subset\Hc^j_S$ be the $\la$-eigenspace by the action of the semisimple part $T_s$ of the Milnor monodromy $T$ (which is defined as the monodromy of the local system on a punctured disk associated with the Milnor fibration, see \cite{De3}).
 The local system monodromy of $\Hc^j_{S,x}$ around $X'$ coincides with the $m$-th power of the Milnor monodromy where we take $x\in S$ sufficiently near $X'$ so that we have a loop around $X'$ passing through $x$.
 (This can be reduced to Lemma~(3.3) below by using the expression $f=(s/s^{\prime\,m})|_{Y\setminus X'}$ together with the deformation to the normal cone of $X'$.)
 So the situation is quite different from the one in \cite{CMSS} where $X$ is a fiber of a morphism to a curve, and a formula for the Hirzebruch-Milnor class is given by using the mixed Hodge structure on each stalk of the vanishing cycles under the assumption on the triviality of the global monodromies of the local systems. \sk In this paper we prove a variant of it by using the Steenbrink spectrum (see (1.5) below):

 Here $n_{f,x,\al}\in\Z$ is independent of $x\in S$, and will be denoted by $n_{f,S,\al}$.
 We say that a compactification $\St$ of $S$ is {\it good} if $D_{\St}:=\St\setminus S$ is a divisor with simple normal crossings on a smooth projective variety $\St$ and the natural inclusion $S\into\Si$ extends to a (unique) morphism $\pi_{\St}:\St\to\Si$.
 Using the results in the last section of \cite{MSS}, we get the following. \ms\nin {\bf Theorem~1.} {\it Assume the following two conditions$\,:$ \sk\nin $(a)$ Every $\HH^j_S$ is a locally constant variation of mixed Hodge structure on $S$. \sk\nin $(b)$ Each $\Hc^j_{S,\la}$ is isomorphic to a direct sum of copies of a rank $1$ local system $L_{S,\la}$ which is independent of $j$. \sk\nin Let $\Lc_{\St,\la}$ be the Deligne extension of $L_{S,\la}$ as an $\Oc_{\St}$-module with a logarithmic connection such that the eigenvalues of the residues of the connection are contained in $(0,1]$ where $\St$ is any good compactification of $S$.
 Then